mapeditor/tiled/docs/manual/introduction.rst

 .. note::

-   We leave the *Embed in map* option disabled.
+   We leave the :guilabel:`Embed in map` option disabled.
 This is recommended, since it will allow the tileset to be used by multiple maps without setting up its parameters again.
 It will also be good to store the tileset in its own file if you later add tile properties, terrain